 Kaiba: "Okay boys.
 Let's show this ancient Egyptian windbag how we do things back home!"

-During Joey and Yugi's Death Duel he throws a goddamn card at the Crane's Operator and kicks him while he's down to grab the switch controlling the crane.
-Did I mention the part where in the original cut the Card stabs into his hand and stays in until Kaiba Retrieves it?
+- During Joey and Yugi's Death Duel he throws a card at the crane's operator and kicks him while he's down to grab the switch controlling the crane.
+In the original cut the Card stabs into his hand and stays in until Kaiba retrieves it.

 Kaiba: "Unfortunately, my draw was too good.
 Thanks to you, your filthy blood has stained my card!
 Die, you pigs!
 Into the bay!"

 Anzu Mazaki/ Tea Gardner

 - Anzu's her sheer determination to duel against the much more experienced Mai so she can get the star chips for Yugi no matter what takes huge balls, er, boobs.

 - Anzu's tendency for telling off people more powerful than she is— including several who could do her serious harm, if not outright kill her— makes for a several CMOAs.